pingcap/tidb-operator/en/tidb-toolkit.md

 ### Helm common operations

-Common Helm operations include `helm install`, `helm upgrade`, and `helm del`.
+Common Helm operations include `helm install`, `helm upgrade`, and `helm uninstall`.
 Helm chart usually contains many configurable parameters which could be tedious to configure manually.
 For convenience, it is recommended that you configure using a YAML file.
 Based on the conventions in the Helm community, the YAML file used for Helm configuration is named `values.yaml` in this document.

 Before performing the deploy, upgrade and deploy, you can view the deployed applications via `helm ls`: